 Photos and Artifacts

-Episode Notes by Dr. Samuel Kassow
+By Dr. Samuel Kassow

-Recent research by Polish scholars such as Jan Grabowski and Barbara Engelking has demolished the myth of “Jewish passivity” and showed how Jews fought for their lives.
-Up to 150,000 Polish Jews tried to evade the mass murders and deportations of 1942–1943 by running to the forests, jumping from trains, hiding out in bunkers or asking Poles to hide them. (like the Engelberg family) No more than 30,000 were alive by the end of the war and most of those who died were either killed by Poles or denounced by them to the Germans.
+Recent research by Polish scholars such as Jan Grabowski and Barbara Engelking has demolished the myth of “Jewish passivity” and has shown how Jews fought for their lives.
+Up to 150,000 Polish Jews tried to evade the mass murders and deportations of 1942–1943 by fleeing intothe forests, jumping from trains, hiding out in bunkers, or asking Poles to hide them, as the Engelberg family did.
+No more than 30,000 were alive by the end of the war.
+Most of those who died were either killed by Poles or denounced by them to the Germans.

 Additional readings and information